hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 ## Python implementation

-Here, we provided the Python implementation for the basic operations with layouts.
+Here, we provide the Python implementation for the basic operations with layouts.
 We have only tested the code on very basic cases, so if you use it, please proceed carefully.